I'm Jayne, a digital artist, music promoter and childhood cancer awareness advocate in South Wales.

 I have always been creative, since a child, and as an adult enjoyed doing charcoal portraits but, due to pain/finger numbness caused by my osteoarthritis, holding the charcoal sticks for any length of time has become more and more uncomfortable.

-When digital art came into my life it meant that I could still be creative but without as much physical discomfort.
-I use my laptop and mouse to do my art and, whilst using the mouse for a few hours does cause stiffness and discomfort in my fingers, it's not as bad as trying to hold a pen/charcoal stick/etc.
+When digital art came into my life it meant that I could still be creative but without as much physical discomfort as I use my laptop and mouse to do my art.
+With my various health issues, my digital art gives me a positive focus.

 Remember, you are never too old to learn new skills and try something new, and certainly never too old to dream.